yourlabs/djWebdApp/docs/tezos.rst

 ================

 We will need to instanciate a contract on this blockchain.
-We'll use a simple example in actually pure Python that looks like some FA12:
+We'll use a simple example that looks like some FA12, in Pure Python (rather than "Smart" Python), thanks to Python to Michelson compiler by Thomas Binetruy-Pic, based on Python AST, Pytezos, and an original idea by your favorite open source zealot:

 .. literalinclude:: ../src/djwebdapp_example/tezos/FA12.py
   :language: Python